-BATTERY: Actual and intentional touching or striking of another person against his or her will or intentionally causing bodily harm to an individual.-
+BATTERY: Actual and intentional touching or striking of another person against his or her will or intentionally causing bodily harm to an individual.

 BULLYING: The bullying of a student by another student is prohibited.
-Additionally, any act of retaliation for reporting acts of bullying, discrimination or harassment are strictly prohibited.
-Any such act as listed above should be reported to the principal or his or her designee.
-In accordance with Georgia law, "bullying" means an act which occurs on school property, on school vehicles, at designated bus stops, or at school related functions or activities, by use of data or software that is accessed through a computer, a computer system, computer network, or other electronic technology of a local school system that is:
+Any act of bullying should be reported to the school principal or his or her designee.
+In accordance with Georgia law, "bullying" means an act that is:

-- 1. Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so; or - Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm: or - Any intentional written, verbal, or physical act which a reasonable person would perceive as being intended to threaten, harass, or intimidate, that; - a.
-Causes another person substantial physical harm within the meaning of Georgia Code Section 16-5-23.1 or visible bodily harm as such term is defined in Code Section 16-5-23.1; - b.
-Has the effect of substantially interfering with a student's education; - c.
-Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment: or - d.
-Has the effect of substantially disrupting the orderly operation of the school.
+- 1) Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so: or - 2) Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm; or - 3) Any intentional written, verbal, or physical act which a reasonable person would perceive as being intended to threaten, harass, or intimidate, that; - a) Causes another person substantial physical harm within the meaning of Georgia Code Section 16-5-23.1 or visible bodily harm as such term is defined in Code Section 16-5-23.1; - b) Has the effect of substantially interfering with a student's education; - c) Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or - d) Has the effect of substantially disrupting the orderly operation of the school.